 Discovered in: 1983 AD

 The town needs no introduction.
 One of the famous historical places in India, Sanchi is known for its Ashoka pillar and Greco-Buddhist style of stupas that depict various scenes from the Jataka tales and stories of Buddha’s life.
 The relics of Buddha at the once lost city of India were painted with a Mauryan polish to make them glow like glass.
+This is amongst the oldest ruins in India.

 Location: Sanchi Town, Madhya Pradesh